jpchandru/microservices/README.md

+# Microservices repository
-# This repository has projects to showcase microservices-architecture, microservices-design, microservices-security, microservices-testing and a whole microservices showcase project.
+This repository has projects to showcase
+1. microservices-architecture,
+2. microservices-design,
+3. microservices-security,
+4. microservices-testing and a
+5. whole microservices showcase project.

 ```
 Microservices-design: journey-site